cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-08-26-kyosho-caliber-30.md

 - Ridiculous swashplate in 3 parts ! with 3 philips screws below and 4
   in upper side!
-R I D I C U L O U S ! this is the weak of this helicopter.        ![](/assets/images/2004/08/swashplate.jpg)![](/assets/images/2004/08/ridiculous.jpg) Ridiculous swashplate…
+R I D I C U L O U S ! this is the weak of this helicopter.        ![](/assets/images/2004/08/swashplate.jpg)![](/assets/images/2004/08/ridiculous.jpg) Ridiculous swash-plate…
-- 90Â° control is really cheap (all servos (3) are moving in the tray lateral slope), I prefer 120Â° CCPM.
+- 90° control is really cheap (all servos (3) are moving in the tray lateral slope), I prefer 120° CCPM.
 - Philips screws everywhere in the frame….no comment
 - One of the strongest
   screws loctite was used….prepare you to have a lot of fun if you want to remove screws..
-- Very small plattform for
+- Very small platform for
   the gyro, (for the CSM 540, I cut one of the arms see pictures), under the canopy, and in front of the heli is it not the place where amplitude of vibrations are the worse ???
 - Very few room space left for the gyro ! the CSM540 can not